 I understand you have quite a few people applying for this teacher-oriented scholarship, but I do think I deserve this award because of my background.
 I’m a perfect fit because not only do I meet the criteria of a 3.5 GPA, my volunteer work has specifically surrounded kids at the local camp as well as offering swimming lessons at my high school’s pool.
 This is in addition to working part-time at the town’s daycare for the past 8 months.

 Why it Works: In this case, the student is applying to a scholarship that is dedicated to those who wish to be a teacher.
-They highlight that their skills go beyond just the “minimum,” and explained that they’ve worked towards making a real difference in kids’ lives already in their town.
+They highlight that their skills go beyond just the “minimum”.
+The student also explained how they’ve worked towards making a real difference in kids’ lives already in their town.

 When writing your own “why I deserve this scholarship” piece, make sure you’re talking about how you went above and beyond in your work.
 What sets you apart from the rest of the people applying?